Another look at the control properties of the Korteweg-de Vries equation: Abstract

 \section{Abstract}

 This paper represents a new perspective in understanding the controllability of the Korteweg-de Vries (KdV) equation on unbounded domains.
 By studying the equation on both the right and left half-line with a single control input, we show that a class of solutions exists for which the KdV equation is exactly controllable.
-This is achieved by introducing a new concept known as \textit{operational controllability}, which provides key insights for establishing exact controllability results for the KdV equation.
-This approach allows explicitly characterizing both the control input and the controllable solutions.
-Furthermore, this concept holds significant potential for application to a wide range of nonlinear dispersive equations on the half-line and in bounded intervals.
+This is accomplished through the introduction of a method for explicitly characterizing controls arising from the Hilbert Uniqueness Method, referred to as \textit{operational controllability}, which yields fundamental insights for proving exact controllability results for the KdV equation.
+This approach allows for explicitly characterizing both the control input and the controllable solutions.
+Furthermore, this concept holds significant potential for application to various nonlinear dispersive equations on the half-line and in bounded intervals.